 close search ×

-Whistleblower claims and Qui Tam lawsuits can be difficult to understand.
-At their core, whistleblower claims and qui tam are about employees who have been wrongfully fired or suffered some other form of retaliation for trying to do the right thing.
-If you believe that you have been wrongfully fired from your job or suffered retaliation because you tried to speak up about wrongdoing, it is important to speak with an experienced California whistleblower lawyer as soon as possible.
+If you believe that you have been wrongfully fired from your job or suffered retaliation because you tried to speak up about wrongdoing, call RD Law Group for a free, confidential consultation at 424-535-1500.
+It is important to speak with an experienced California whistleblower lawyer to protect your rights.

 Whistleblower claims and qui tam lawsuits can be difficult to navigate on your own.
 The process of filing a whistleblower claim or qui tam lawsuit can be daunting, especially if you don’t have any legal experience.
 An experienced Los Angeles County employment lawyer at RD Law Group can assist you in filing a whistleblower claim or qui tam lawsuit and help ensure you receive the maximum compensation possible.